Credit Awarded for Work Completed Abroad

 To receive credit for coursework abroad, students must submit all materials and assignments to their instructors by the end of the last day of class, and they must take scheduled examinations.
 Students should retain a personal copy of all work submitted abroad until all grades and courses have been posted to the official Pomona transcript.
 Students on some programs are required to submit a copy of their independent study project before credit will be awarded.

-Students who arrive late or leave before a program’s end may suffer a loss of credit.
+Students may not arrive late or leave before a program's end.
 Because of foreign academic calendars and administrative procedures, Pomona often receives grades from abroad later than when home grades are available.

 Academic credit will not be granted for study abroad while on leave.

 Physical Education courses taken abroad may not earn more than 0.25 Pomona credits.